PVHL/jsObjDB/Readme.md

 ## Overview

-jsObjDB is a noSQL data storage system for the browser, with a query structure loosly based on Mongo.
-It support synchronous or async operation, is very fast and flexible, and stores any type of object.
+jsObjDB is a noSQL database for the browser, with a query structure loosly based on Mongo.
+It support synchronous or async operation, event handlers, join, and is very fast and flexible.

 jsObjDB works in the browser _and_ in Node.js/io.js.